KubraBoduroglu/Earthquakes-REST-Api/README.md

 ## FUTURE WORKS ROADMAP

 In no specific order:
-* connect to db
-* more client methods, crud methods
+* crud methods with db integration
-* exception handler
+* exception handling
 * authentication
 * dockerize the application
 * connect more than 1 api